-It's easy to assume (incorrectly) that every inch of the Southern California coastline is packed with condos or lined with mansions.
-In fact, you can find lots of places to go camping at a Southern California beach, even in the middle of busy Los Angeles.
+If you think beach camping in Southern California is impossible because every inch of the coastline is packed with condos or lined with mansions, you are only partly right.
+If you know where to look, you can find places to go camping at a Southern California beach, even in the middle of busy Los Angeles.

 These are the best places to camp at the beach in Los Angeles, Orange County, and San Diego — and they are all located right on the beach, not across the street or a block away.

-Los Angeles has only one beach campground, but it's spectacular.
+The city of Los Angeles has only one beach campground, but it's in a most spectacular spot.
 Dockweiler State Beach is situated just below the takeoff and approach path for LAX, between Marina Del Rey and Manhattan Beach.
 The west-facing beach has a sweeping view of the Santa Monica Bay, and it's right on the bike path that runs from Redondo Beach to Santa Monica.
 The only catch?
 It's for RV's only.

-Orange County's southwest-facing shoreline includes a lot of state parks and private campgrounds that are all right on the beach but also close to restaurants and other things to do.
+In Orange County, you can find state parks and private campgrounds that are all right on the beach.
+They are also close to restaurants and other things to do.

 Bolsa Chica State Beach is a popular place for surf fishing and has a beautiful shoreline, but only RV's are allowed (no tents).
 It's also one of the best beaches in Orange County for wildlife watching.